wighawag/blockies-nft/docs/index.md

 ### **owner()**

-owner of the contract, can claim this contract&#x27;s blocky no other role granted
+Get the address of the owner